ClickHouse/ClickHouse/docs/en/development/build-osx.md

 # How to Build ClickHouse on Mac OS X {#how-to-build-clickhouse-on-mac-os-x}

-Build should work on macOS 10.15 (Catalina) and higher based on x86_64 (Intel based Macs) architecture with recent Xcode's native AppleClang, or Homebrew's vanilla Clang or GCC compilers.
+Build should work on x86_64 (Intel) based macOS 10.15 (Catalina) and higher with recent Xcode's native AppleClang, or Homebrew's vanilla Clang or GCC compilers.

 ## Install Homebrew {#install-homebrew}